Frequently Asked Questions

 Q. Can I pay my bill in person?

-A. Yes, payment can be made in person at the Business Office located at 515 Washington Avenue, Chestertown, MD 21620.
+A. Yes, payment can be made in person at the Bursar’s window located on the ground floor of Bunting Hall.
 Payment can be made with cash, check, traveler checks or money order.
 PLEASE NOTE: Credit and debit card payments can not be processed in the office.

 Q. Does Washington College offer a payment plan for payment?